 By conjugating keyhole limpet haemocyanin (KLH), bovine serum albumin (BSA) or other suitable proteins via a linker molecule, peptides can be prepared for use in antibody generation.
-The size of the protein triggers the antibody system, which recognises the attached peptides.
-The most popular carrier proteins are BSA and KLH, which elicits a strong antibody response and contains a very large number of lysine residues which are used to attach the peptide antigen.
+The size of the protein triggers the immune system, which recognises the attached peptides.
+The most popular carrier proteins are BSA and KLH, which elicit a strong antibody response and contain a very large number of lysine residues which are used to attach the peptide antigen.

 Peptide antigen design considerations

-We have considerable experience in peptide antigen design and will work with you to achieve the best chance of success.
-In general, peptides for antibodies will be hydrophilic and flexible coming from the exterior of the parent protein.
-A hydophilicity plot will indicate which parts of the protein are likely to be on the outside of the structure.
-The Kyte-Doolittle or the Hopp-Woods algorithms will be very useful here.
-Structure predictions can be done with Chou-Fasman plots.
-Peptide epitope regions containing cysteine should be avoided where possible as these in nature would present a very different shape to the immune system compared with the disulphide bridged cystine.
+We have considerable experience in peptide antigen design and will work with you to select the best peptide targets for increased chance of success when raising antibodies.
+In general, peptides for antibodies will be hydrophilic and flexible, coming from the exterior of the parent protein.
+We use a range of computational tools to predict the structures.
+For instance, a hydrophilicity plot will indicate which parts of the protein are likely to be on the outside of the structure.
+The Kyte-Doolittle or the Hopp-Woods algorithms will be very useful to detect hydrophobic regions.
+Structure predictions can be made with Chou-Fasman plots.
+Peptide epitope regions containing cysteine should be avoided where possible as these, in nature, would present a very different shape to the immune system compared with the disulphide-bridged cysteine.

-For further information on custom peptide synthesis or purification options, please contact us:
+For further information on peptide synthesis or purification options, please contact us.

 Author: Sat Sandhu, Principal Peptide Chemist.